 Pilates conditions the body, but it also helps to train the mind on a more subtle level, too.
 Some exercises are simple in the beginning, and when you begin to master them, they gradually become more challenging.
 This can be a rewarding way to track your progress, and over time, can build your confidence.

 Over time, Pilates can also help change and transform your body.
 The practice can alleviate back pain or even help you shed some extra weight, which will help you physically feel better.
-When you physically feel better about yourself on the inside and develop a more positive self-image, an inner confidence can begin to shine through, which can help work performance and improve your relationships.
+When you physically feel better about yourself on the inside and develop a more positive self-image, inner confidence can begin to shine through, which can help work performance and improve your relationships.

 Pilates is a mind-body exercise discipline.
-It utilises the breath as the bridge between what you do with your body and how your mind focuses in the moment of action.
-During daily life or even other forms of exercise, the breath is not emphasized the way it is during a Pilates session.
-This can improve your concentration when you perform the Pilates exercises with attention to detail - what the breath is doing, what the muscle action is doing, the coordination of the body, and the awareness and direction of the mind.
-The bonus - this work does not stop when you leave your Pilates mat.
+It utilizes the breath as the bridge between what you do with your body and how your mind focuses in the moment of action.
+During daily life or even other forms of exercise, the breath has not emphasized the way it is during a Pilates session.
+This can improve your concentration when you perform the Pilates exercises with attention to detail – what the breath is doing, what the muscle action is doing, the coordination of the body, and the awareness and direction of the mind.
+The bonus – this work does not stop when you leave your Pilates mat.
 The focus you build during your workout will stay with you, to further enhance your focus and concentration in your daily life.